 IMLYGIC is a genetically modified herpes simplex type 1 virus that is injected directly into tumors.
 IMLYGIC replicates inside tumor cells and produces GM-CSF, an immunostimulatory protein.
 IMLYGIC then causes the cell to rupture and die in a process called lysis.
 The rupture of the cancer cells causes the release of tumor-derived antigens, which together with virally derived GM-CSF may help to promote an anti-tumor immune response.
-However, the exact mechanism of action is unknown.
+The exact mechanism of action continues to be investigated.

-IMLYGIC is the first oncolytic viral therapy approved by the U.S. Food and Drug Administration (FDA) and European Medicines Agency (EMA) based on therapeutic benefit demonstrated in a pivotal study.
-IMLYGIC is a genetically modified oncolytic viral therapy indicated for the local treatment of unresectable cutaneous, subcutaneous, and nodal lesions in patients with melanoma recurrent after initial surgery.
-IMLYGIC has not been shown to improve overall survival (OS) or have an effect on visceral metastases.
+IMLYGIC is the first and only oncolytic viral therapy approved by the U.S. Food and Drug Administration (FDA), the European Medicines Agency (EMA), and other regulatory authorities, based on therapeutic benefit demonstrated in a pivotal Phase 3 study.
+IMLYGIC is indicated for the local treatment of melanoma in patients with unresectable cutaneous, subcutaneous, or nodal lesions after initial surgery.